 NYC.
 The city that never sleeps.
 NYC.
-Manhatten, 5th Avenue, Wall Street, Broadway and restaurants with doormen in top hats.
+Manhattan, Fifth Avenue, Wall Street, Broadway, restaurants with doormen in top hats.
 NYC.
 Glitzy.
 Expensive.
 Exciting.
 Luring.
-Sparkly words that describe a glittering city.
+Sparkly words that describe a glittering metropolis.
 NYC on the cheap.
 Not a term that crosses peoples lips that often is it?

-You may be thinking that to visit this jaw-dropping city you are going to need stacks of cash, right?
-Wrong.
+Like me, you may think that to visit this jaw-dropping city you are going to need stacks of cash, right?

-Lucky for you, we did the hard work so you don’t have to.
-We are kind like that.
+Lucky for you, I did all of the hard work, so you don’t have to.
+I’m kind like that.
 You’re welcome.

 If you want to visit this wondrous city for a few days but are worried that you may have to remortgage your house to do so, relax, I’ve got it covered.

-Here’s why the Hotel De Point is the best choice for you if you’re hoping to visit NYC on the cheap – like us.
+Here’s why the Hotel De Point in Queens is the best choice for you if you want to visit NYC on the cheap – like us.

-- Location: On a quiet side road just outside Flushing in Queens.
+- Location: The hotel is on a quiet side road just outside Flushing in Queens.
 There is a rooftop bar with fabulous views out to the city.

 - Getting to Manhatten.
 The Q25 bus stops right outside the hotel.
 It takes about 10 minutes bus ride to get to the station in Flushing.
 (Get off the bus, and the subway is on the other side of the road, behind you on the left) Get the purple line 7 straight to Manhatten.
 You can’t get on the wrong train.
 Flushing is the end of the purple line.
 It will take you about 35 minutes.
 Take a book, or just people watch.